Skip to content

 The bus: cheaper and more frequent, but out of the centre

 Two things keep it in second place.
-First, it is slower than the fast train, because the bus is not on the high-speed line and has to grind out of Belgrade’s traffic before it reaches open road.
+First, it’s slower than the fast train, because the bus isn’t on the high-speed line and has to grind out of Belgrade’s traffic before it reaches open road.
 Second, and more importantly for your morning, is where it leaves from.
 Belgrade’s main bus station (BAS) moved in September 2024 from its old riverside site to a new terminal in New Belgrade (Block 42), out across the Sava from the centre.
-It is modern and well run, but it is no longer a short walk from the old town, so factor in the time and the short hop to reach it, and make sure your map is pointing you at the new location and not the demolished old one, which still lingers on out-of-date blogs.
-The upside at the Novi Sad end is tidy: the bus station sits right beside the train station, so you arrive in the same spot either way.
+It is modern and well run, but it’s no longer a short walk from the old town, so factor in the time and the short hop to reach it, and make sure your map is pointing you at the new location and not the demolished old one, which still lingers on out-of-date blogs.
+At the Novi Sad end, the bus reaches the city bus station; unlike the train’s current Petrovaradin stop, it doesn’t require crossing the Danube to reach central Novi Sad.

 Driving: only for a wider loop

 The drive is straightforward, at about 80 km and an hour and a quarter up the A1 motorway.
 But inside a plain Belgrade-to-Novi-Sad trip a car is mostly downside: you pay for it to sit parked while you walk a compact old town, and central Novi Sad has paid, zoned parking to deal with on arrival.
-Against a 40-minute train, that is effort for no reward.
+Against a train that covers the same ground in 32 minutes, that’s effort for no reward.

 Where a car does pay off is when Novi Sad is one stop on a bigger day.
 If you want to fold in the monasteries and wineries of Fruška Gora, the riverside village of Sremski Karlovci, or the beaches along the Danube, having your own wheels turns a string of awkward connections into an easy afternoon.
-It is also the natural choice if you are collecting the car at Belgrade Airport (BEG) and heading straight north without going into the capital at all.
+It’s also the natural choice if you’re collecting the car at Belgrade Airport (BEG) and heading straight north without going into the capital at all.

 Making it a day trip

-This is the trip the fast train was built for.
-Catch a mid-morning Soko, be in Novi Sad inside the hour, and you have the whole afternoon for the old town before an early-evening train back to Belgrade for dinner.
+Catch a mid-morning Soko, cross to the old town by the Petrovaradin shuttle, and you’ve got the whole afternoon free before an early-evening train back to Belgrade for dinner.
 No car, no parking, no timetable stress, and you still get a full day out of it.

 The view from Petrovaradin Fortress over the Danube toward Novi Sad, with the famous clock tower on the ramparts